What is lead abatement?

 In order to combat lead poisoning, the City of Toledo is requiring Lead-Safe Certificates for the most at-risk properties.
 To obtain a Lead-Safe Certificate, units must pass a lead clearance exam conducted by an independent, licensed local lead inspector.

 The Ohio Department of Health (ODH) sets the levels for Lead Dust Clearance.
 For the City of Toledo’s Lead Safety Ordinance, in order to receive your certificate, you must pass a visual and dust wipe inspection at or below these levels.
-This inspection must be performed by a local lead inspector (licensed by Ohio as a Clearance Technician, Lead Inspector, or Risk Assessor) who is registered with the Toledo-Lucas County Health Department.
+This inspection must be performed by a local lead inspector (licensed by Ohio as a Clearance Technician, Lead Inspector, or Risk Assessor) who is registered with the City of Toledo, Department of Housing and Community Development.
 You can find a list of current inspectors on our website.

 Floors – 10 micrograms/ft2